hello-robot/stretch_web_teleop/src/pages/operator/tsx/model/README.md

 };
 ```

 Create a file named `.env` in `stretch-web-interface` and add the config to the `.env` file.
-It should look like this:
+The config will need to be reformatted slightly so the contents of `.env` look like this:
 ```
 apiKey=DEzaSyAzZEQ89KBuKXgKJ-UWV9vm3xM
 authDomain=stretch-teleop-interface.firebaseapp.com